stopdaydreaming/super-coding-quiz/README.md

 ## Description
 You want to test your super coder knowledge.
 Test your odds against the ultimate coding quiz.
 The quiz is timed and if you answer wrong, you lose 10 seconds.
-Add your handle to the leaderboard and try to beat the high score.
+Add your initials to the leaderboard and try to beat the high score.

 ## Table of Contents